jp555soul/resume/README_RESUME.md

 I'm a software and product developer by trade and by passion, but also a well-rounded individual who pursues knowledge in a variety of fields and subjects.
-I'm seeking a position working with high-volume applications with unique technical challenges as well as a chance to contribute in a meaningful way to product direction and strategy.
+I'm seeking a position working with high-volume applications and tools development with unique technical challenges as well as a chance to contribute in a meaningful way to product direction and strategy.
 I bring experience with every level of the Internet application stack as well as an engaging personality and eagerness to be very hands-on with all aspects of the process